-The THREE RAINBOW MOUNTAINS PALCOYO DAY TOUR is a new route that includes a short walk to the spectacular natural wonder of the Rainbow Mountains, boasting colorful striated rock formations, views of the glacial Ausangate Peak, and a visit to the last remaining Inca Rope Suspension Bridge in Checacupe.
+The THREE RAINBOW MOUNTAINS PALCOYO DAY TOUR is a new route that includes a short walk to the spectacular natural wonder of the Palcoyo Rainbow Mountains, boasting colorful striated rock formations, views of the glacial Ausangate Peak, and a visit to a small colonial bridge in Checacupe.

 This one-day tour is suitable for all fitness levels, is 5km/3.1 miles long and goes from 4326m/14,189ft to 5000m/16400ft.
 Another exceptionally beautiful day hike is the Lake Humantay One Day Hike.

 The Rainbow Mountains are composed of stratified layers of sandstone.
 These fine-grained rock layers contain large amounts of iron and other minerals, which give the mountains the pigments for the various colored stripes.